-The heavy cannelure and the blue bullets serve as visual indicators that these are dummy rounds.
-I personally never shoot steel-cased ammunition and I know of no manufacturer that produces steel case ammunition with blue bullets.
-If you wish to purchase a set, click here.
+The heavy cannelure and the colorful bullets serve as visual indicators that these are dummy rounds.
+I personally never shoot steel-cased ammunition and I know of no manufacturer that produces steel case ammunition with blue, green, or red bullets.

 After a dry-practice session, do not immediately reload and holster for carry and never do this in the room where you are dry practicing.
 When you finish, say out loud: “I am finished dry practicing” three times.
 I know it sounds corny; however doing this resets the mind to the fact that “draw gun, pull trigger” dry practice is finished.
 When you are finished—YOU ARE FINISHED.
 Never do one more draw.
 Place the pistol in its case or holster and return to the room where you unloaded the pistol and safely reload for carry or put the pistol away.

 If you are reloading the pistol, apply the MRI process.
 Assume a proper grip on the pistol (trigger finger properly indexed) and point pistol in a safe direction.